 DPPH radical scavenging activity

-The free-radical scavenging capacity of each extract was determined using a modified version of the procedure described by Somaratne et al. (2017), with some modifications.
+The free-radical scavenging capacity of each extract was determined using the procedure described by Somaratne et al. (2017), with some modifications.
 Briefly, 100 µL of extract solution was added to the freshly prepared 0.1 mM 2, 2-diphenyl-1-picrylhydrazyl (DPPH) solution (2.9 ml), and the mixture was kept at room temperature in the dark for 30 min.
 The absorbance was read at 517 nm using methanol-absolute as the blank with a UV-visible spectrophotometer (Cary 60 UV-VIS).
 The percentage of DPPH radical scavenging activity was expressed as follows:

 DPPH Scavenging Activity = (Abs Control -Abs sample) ÷ Abs control ×100